raspberrypilearning/python_scrolling/en/step_3.md

 --- task ---

-Create a function that will draw your obstacles.
+Create an `obstacle()` function that will draw your obstacles.
 This function should take the (x, y) coordinates of the obstacle as parameters.

+Call this function in `draw()`, so it runs in every frame.

 --- collapse ---
 ---